wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ## Notes

 [^1]: Only if the elements are arranged in a line, which seems to be said that $S$ can be _linearly ordered_.
-However, it seems that, in fact, _every_ set can be linearly ordered.
+It seems, though, that _every_ set can be linearly ordered.